 How do I set the time zone in my Oracle B2C Service application?

 Configuration settings, Time zone

 Oracle B2C Service, All versions

 The TZ_INTERFACE configuration setting allows for the specification of time zones for use in your Oracle B2C Service site.
 This setting specifies the time zone for the interface.
-Through Configuration Assistant, this value can be set during site creation, adding a new interface or when editing an interface.
+Through Configuration Assistant, this value can be set during site creation and adding a new interface.

 Important Note: This value affects the timestamp used in incidents created and responded to through the specific interface.
 For this reason, it is recommended this value only be changed in the early stage of an interface lifecycle.